Monday, December 22, 2025

 We each have a right to feel safe in our grief and trauma.
 With personality types like the example I gave, it’s private and none of their business, for obvious reasons.
 I guarded myself as best I could (given the circumstances), and never wished or agreed to discuss it.
 But the more “private” you are, the more speculative gossip occurs.
 A person in such an environment is damned if they do, damned if they don’t.

 So below I share my journal entry I wrote on my 21st birthday.
 Why the tone of gloom?
 The dampener on my mood came from a cousin, the same covert narcissistic personality type as the manager.
 Then these people wonder why they end up burning their bridges with everyone they encounter in their lives.
-They are energy vampires who don’t know when to stop interfering, gossiping and when to mind their own business.
+They are energy vampires who don’t know when to stop interfering, gossiping and to mind their own business.
 But they do leave a trail of harm and trauma in their wake.

 Everyone had a nice time.
 It was a simple backyard barbecue.
 My dad’s perfectly marinated lamb souvlakia on a charcoal BBQ were the best.
 My mum’s cheese triangles (tiropitakia), and just so much beautiful food served generously with a huge dose of love, it was simple and enjoyable.
 I’m sad that my journal entry does not reflect that.
 I’ve now explained why.
 There’s more behind the sentence, “I don’t think that life will be enjoyable or easy.”
 I’m an empath.
 The constant shitty energy that comes from a narcissist enters my pores like poison.
 It’s toxic.